-External Consultees: There was extensive public consultation at initial basics (spring 2021) and draft CIL Charging Schedule consultation (autumn/winter 2021) stages.
+External Consultees:There was extensive public consultation at initial basics (spring 2021) and draft CIL Charging Schedule consultation (autumn/winter 2021) stages.
 In addition, there was the opportunity for anyone to comment on the Council's Proposed Modifications to the submitted CIL Charging Schedule in summer 2022.
-Various consultees were involved in the examination process (including the Hearing), including parish/town councils, landowners and members of the public.
-The Council also holds monthly infrastructure/CIL meetings with Suffolk County Council and so SCC has been kept apprised of the production and examination of the CIL Charging Schedule.
-There was public consultation on two earlier iterations of the Instalment Policy and some changes were made in response to consultation.
+Various consultees were involved in the examination process (including the Hearing), including parish/town councils, landowners and members of the public.External Consultees:Council officers also hold monthly infrastructure/CIL meetings with Suffolk County Council and so SCC has been kept apprised of the production and examination of the CIL Charging Schedule.
+There was public consultation on two earlier iterations of the Instalment Policy and some changes were made in response to